set.seed(132)

 How much each data set contributes

-The implicit estimates are not free of cost; they carry more uncertainty than a rate that has a data set speaking to it directly, and the full model, using every source, is the most precise of all.
+The implicit estimates are not free of cost.
+Within any one fit, the rate that has no data of its own comes out slightly less precise than the rate that does, and the full model, using every source, is the most precise of all.

 sedf <- data.frame(